stroblhofwarte/StroblCap/README.md

 humidity.
 Out of this data the dewpoint is calculated.
 If the differece between the temperature and the dewpoint is less than 5.0 °C, the heater is switched on.
 The heater is controlled by a simple PI controler (in software) to set the power to a value to keep the 5.0 °C difference.
+The firmware is written in the arduino development environment.

 Harware setup:
 ```